GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 #### I have found (cons):

-- still it is hard to find meaningful information about services.
+- Still it is hard to find meaningful information about services.
 - Service times should be on the front page easily found.
 - Your 4Gs motto/tennants are buried in the page and difficult to find.
 - There are some pages that lead to empty information.
+- It's very difficult to navigate on mobile.

 ---